5a Avenida Sur #19, Antigua, Guatemala

 Occupying the middle ground between the few large hotels and the numerous small family inns of Antigua, the 12–room Panza Verde hotel offers personal service, historic atmosphere, and one of the city's best restaurants.

-Now entering its third decade in business, Meson Panza Verde has continually refined its operation as its guests have moved up the income scale.
+With more than three decades in business, Meson Panza Verde has continually refined its operation as its guests have moved up the income scale.
 A five–minute walk from the main plaza, this convenient but quiet inn is a great choice for those who like their historic gravitas to come with a full bar and room service.

 Rooms range from small quarters with little light to spacious suites fit for a king.
 All are non–smoking and those facing noisy areas have been equipped with soundproofed windows and doors.
 Each room is a bit different in layout and furniture, but all have interesting antiques, ironwork, and fabrics.
 Most have a fireplace, some kind of terrace or balcony, and bedspreads made from local weavings.
 Avoid rooms 1–3 if at all possible as these are the smallest.
 Suite 9 on the ground floor has one of the most evocative whirlpool baths you could wish for, while Suite 4 is large enough for two queen beds in the bedroom and has a private courtyard.
 Suite 5 on the second floor has mountain views and a balcony with hammock.
 Suite 6 next to it is more like a giant junior suite, with a four–poster queen bed and plenty of open space to spread out.